-The Elbphilharmonie, Herzog & de Meuron’s spectacular concert hall project in the northern German port town of Hamburg, is due to open in January of 2017.
+The Elbphilharmonie, Herzog & de Meuron’s spectacular concert hall project in the northern German port town of Hamburg, opened in January of 2017.
 Nearly a decade in the making, the entire project is comprised of approximately 1,300,000 square feet of layered spaces, including three concert halls, a hotel, apartments, restaurants, a parking garage and a public observation platform.

 Interior view of Elbphilharmonie’s Great Concert Hall under construction; image courtesy of M. Commentz

 The heart of the project is the Great Hall, developed by Herzog & de Meuron in collaboration with the highly esteemed acoustician Yasuhisa Toyota.
 It seats 2,150 people and exhibits a highly advanced, custom-developed acoustic interior skin.
 The curvilinear, intricately intertwining wall, balustrade and ceiling design of Elbphilharmonie’s Great Hall is comprised of 10,000 unique gypsum fiber panels with a special sound-diffusing pattern applied to each piece, which all fit together like a large puzzle.
 To achieve this momentous task, Ben Koren of ONE TO ONE implemented a slew of highly advanced technologies, from parametric design to digital fabrication techniques.

 Herzog & de Meuron first contracted ONE TO ONE to create the digital data for the Great Hall’s sound-diffusing surface pattern.
 In broad terms, sound diffusion is the even scattering of sound energy in a room.
 Non‐diffusing, reflective surfaces in concert halls can lead to a number of unwanted acoustic properties, which can be rectified in part by adding diffusers.

 Diagram explaining sound diffusion, the ‘scattering’ of sound; image courtesy of ONE TO ONE